 A repository can also be "forked" which is also indicated on the page.
 The more times a repository has been forked the better, but in general fork counts are rather low and don't give much signal.

 First and foremost you need a GitHub account.
 Without a GitHub account you won't be able to view public email addresses or use certain features such as the search functionality.
 Creating an account is simple and free.

 GitHub has search functionality built in.
 You can find the user search here.
 If you scroll down to the "Users options" you will see GitHub gives us a few parameters to leverage.

 Use Boolean search via Google

 Boolean search techniques are a bit outside the scope of this blog post, but you can certainly use them via Google to do the searching for you.
+You can easily locate profiles with public activity, or profiles within a certain location.
 Here's a few quick examples: